-Our website will undergo scheduled maintenance on 28th and 29th November.
-During this period, you will be unable to access the website or book onto any events.
+Our website will undergo scheduled maintenance on 12th and 13th December.
+During this period, you will be unable to access our website.
 We apologise for any inconvenience and appreciate your understanding.

 10-Point Plan to secure customer data